 How To Make Sugar Scrub Cubes

-4. Quickly move mixture to a mold and let firm up (putting it in the freezer helps).
+Quickly move the mixture to a mold and let firm up (putting it in the freezer helps).

 The optional stuff is my favorite part.
 Here are three fall flavors we tried out.

 Maple and brown sugar is a combo that always makes me think of fall (okay, oatmeal too).
 For this flavor, replace the white sugar with one cup of brown sugar and add one to two tablespoons of maple syrup.

 Who doesn't want a warming coffee beverage on a cool fall morning?
 Before you drink that cup o' joe use this vanilla coffee scrub to energize in the shower.
 Coffee scrubs are great for cellulite so mix in ¼ cup of coffee grounds and one to two tablespoons of vanilla extract.

 3. Pumpkin Spice Sugar Scrub Cubes

 We couldn't not do a pumpkin version!
 Add one to two tablespoons of skin-soothing honey along with a heaping teaspoon of pumpkin spice.
 Get your PSL fix without the sugar overload and buff off dry, dead skin at the same time.

 You can use fun molds (like this spider and web one last seen in our Halloween bath bombs).
 When the scrub is firm, pop them out of the mold.
 Cut into small cube shapes if your mold size is larger.